 This was my second visit to May Hill and it was just me and Ben as my mum had the kids.
 We hoped for a long walk, but ended up with a much shorter walk due to my lack of directions!
 It’s still a lovely walk with a clearing to the left of bluebell filled fields and views of hills in the distance and thicker woods to the right hand side.

-We wanted to take the kids one day and finally did this on the bank holiday Monday just gone.
+We wanted to take the kids one day and finally did this on the bank holiday Monday just gone when we were trying to think of free things to do with the kids.

 There is cattle grazing near the summit so the kids loved to see the cows, but there’s also a bigger surprise of a cluster of super tall pine trees planted at the very top of the hill!